rlbarter/STAT-215A-Fall-2017/README.md

 ## Submitting the report

 Your report and code will be submitted via github.
-One of the best ways to learn github is to be forced to learn it.
-Fortunately there are also some excellent resources available online.
+I will post more details on this process once I have decided how to do it.

 ## Peer-grading